 3.1 The introduction of the 2003 Prudential Code for Capital Finance allowed Councils to determine their own level of borrowing taking account of a set of prudential indicators.
 The general maxim is that borrowing is to be affordable, prudent and by conclusion sustainable.
 Subsequent to that legislation, the 2012 Housing Self Financing regulations introduced a debt cap that set a maximum amount for Housing Revenue Account borrowing.
+In 2018 Government announced that the HRA debt cap has now been removed and this has been confirmed by determination.

-- 3.2 These indicators are to be used as a guide in order to determine an affordable level of borrowing that the Council can undertake in order to support its capital programme.
+- 3.2 Indicators are to be used as a guide in order to determine an affordable level of borrowing that the Council can undertake in order to support its capital programme.
 Further, the indicators are to be calculated over a three-year period in order to highlight any trends.
-Also, indicators have to be calculated for the General Revenue Account (GRA) and the Housing Revenue Account (HRA) in certain instances. - 3.3 The Council approved Prudential Indicators for 2017-18 and the subsequent two financial years at Council in February 2017.
-It is recognised best practice that Treasury Management arrangements and the MRP policy should be considered on a regular basis to ensure they take account of recent developments and new information. - 3.4 The CIPFA Treasury Management Code of Practice requires Authorities to have a Treasury Management Strategy and this report sets out the Council's strategy for the next financial year. - 3.5 CIPFA has issued an updated code of practice on Treasury Management in Public Services in December 2017, and as a result the Council's Treasury Management Policy needs to be revised.
-Appendix 4 details and highlights those changes.
+Also, indicators have to be calculated for the General Revenue Account (GRA) and the Housing Revenue Account (HRA) in certain instances. - 3.3 The Council approved Prudential Indicators for 2018-19 and the subsequent two financial years at Council in February 2018.
+It is recognised best practice that Treasury Management arrangements and the MRP policy should be considered on a regular basis to ensure they take account of recent developments and new information. - 3.4 The CIPFA Treasury Management Code of Practice requires Authorities to have a Treasury Management Strategy and this report sets out the Council's strategy for the next financial year. - 3.5 The Treasury and Prudential Code was updated recently and it now requires that the performance indicators reported are expanded upon.
+This is to assist members and other interested parties to understand the total exposure from borrowing and investment decisions, the issue is addressed in section 5 of the report.
+It also now requires that a Capital Strategy is produced and this has been attached as Appendix 4.